rdpoor/mulib-support/README.md

-# mulib
+# mulib - Micro Library
-mulib is curated collection of software modules specifically designed for microcontrollers and other resource-constrained environments.
+mulib is curated collection of software modules written in C specifically designed for microcontrollers and other resource-constrained environments.

-## About mulib

-mulib is a collection of software modules, written in C, designed to run on microcontrollers and other resource-constrained systems.
+## mulib's design philosophy

 mulib modules strive towards the following design goals.
-(Whether or not they always succeed is an open question):

 * Self-contained: minimize dependencies on external libraries
 * Two-file implementation: whenever practical, mulib modules are embodied in one header file and one C file.
 * Tested: unit tests validate the API
 * Documented API: The API is clearly documented in the header files.
+* Minimal Safety: mulib favors minimizing time and code space over argument validation.
+* User controls memory management: Modules that require dynamic allocation and freeing of objects take user-defined malloc() and free() methods in the module's init() function.

 ## The modules